 Coro Coro Comic turned 40-years-old this year.
 The premiere monthly manga magazine kicked off in spring of 1977.
 For four decades Coro Coro has entertained Japanese children with manga from Doraemon and Pokémon to Beyblade and Yo-Kai Watch.
 For many of us in the West, though, we came to know Coro Coro as the defining source for Mega Man Battle Network coverage.

-To commemorate the magazine that helped define Mega Man Battle Network for both East and West, let's dig up some old Coro Coro pages – let's go back to where it all began.
+To commemorate the magazine that helped define Mega Man Battle Network for both East and West, let's dig up some old Coro Coro pages!

 I was 12-years-old when I saw that image on Mega Man Outpost.
 And I distinctly remember being none to pleased with it.
 That's Mega Man?
 Why is he so skinny?
 What's hiding behind that mask?
 It grew on me over time, but I wasn't too sure what to make of it.